Long Island Disability Discrimination Attorney

 Meanwhile, the New York State Human Rights Law defines a “disability” as a physical, mental, or medical impairment arising out of anatomical, physiological, genetic, or neurological conditions that stop normal bodily functions or that can be demonstrated through clinical or laboratory techniques accepted by the medical community.
 Under the state law, you are also disabled if you have a record of such an impairment or are regarded by others as being impaired in this way.

-Disability discrimination can include intentional acts by employers to deny disabled employees the same opportunities and benefits as they provide to people without disabilities.
+Disability discrimination can include intentional acts by employers to deny disabled employees the same opportunities and benefits that they provide to people without disabilities.
 For example, an employer that refuses to hire anyone in a wheelchair to a management position because it sees a disabled employee as not being "management material" would be discriminating.
 However, disability discrimination can also occur as harassment or through a failure to provide a reasonable accommodation.

 Reasonable Accommodations

 A reasonable accommodation is a change in how things are done at work so that a disabled job applicant can apply for a job or a worker can do their job.
-For example, if you have chronic fatigue syndrome, reasonable accommodations might include rest breaks or an unpaid leave.
+For example, if you have chronic fatigue syndrome, reasonable accommodations might include rest breaks or unpaid leave.
 A reasonable accommodation for a manager who is deaf might include having a person who speaks sign language come to translate a management meeting.
 Other accommodations might include reassignments, changes in schedule, or alterations to work policies.

 As our Long Island disability discrimination attorneys recognize, a reasonable accommodation must be provided even if you are on a probationary period as an employee.
 The only reason why an employer could deny a reasonable accommodation is if it would pose an undue hardship.
 However, you are not necessarily entitled to exactly the type of accommodation that you are requesting.